Watson Glaser Practice Test: Free Sample with Answers (2025)

 The “Probably True” and “Probably False” answer choices are unique to the Watson Glaser and are considered the main challenge of the inference section.

 Virtual employees, or employees who work from home via a computer, are an increasing trend.
-In the US, the number of virtual employees has increased by 39% in the last two years and 74% in the last five years.
+In the US, the number of virtual employees has increased by 39% in the last two years and 74% over the previous five years.
 Employing virtual workers reduces costs and makes it possible to use talented workers no matter where they are located globally.
 Yet, running a workplace with virtual employees might entail miscommunication and less camaraderie and can be more time-consuming than face-to-face interaction.

 The marked advantage of virtual employee hiring is the ability to benefit from the output of unsociable employees without involving them in face-to-face interactions.